 I am running for the Fairfax County Public Schools (FCPS) school board to end mediocrity and inequity in our schools and free teachers from administrivia.
 Here are my thoughts on the approaches I would adopt when trying to fix these serious issues.
 I will really appreciate if you would connect with me with your thoughts and suggestions on how we can improve our public schools.

 Compensating the teachers above the other local jurisdictions is important but that alone won’t help.
 System’s refusal to pay higher wages to teachers of certain subjects that are in short supply contributes to many schools not being able to offer advanced level classes in such subjects.
 We need to better-compensate the best we have than hire more, enforce performance standards for pay increases, stop overemphasizing reading/math test scores at the expense of real instruction, stop using teachers as tools for social engineering and allow them to be expert instructors in their chosen disciplines.

 I oppose burdening teachers with excessive testing and reporting, mandatory continuing education, and fads imposed by administrators trying to justify their existence.
 Teachers are the architects for our future, and only competent and trustworthy should be hired for such important roles.
 Once hired, they should be trusted and empowered to take on the most challenging task of educating and to enforce discipline in their classrooms.

 Mandate US History Education from K to 12

-Citizens having sound knowledge of the history of the country and having right perspectives based on that knowledge plays a critical role in shaping the destiny of a nation.
+Citizens having sound knowledge of the history of the country and the ability to develop clearer perspectives based on that knowledge plays a critical role in shaping the destiny of a nation.
 Some of it happens with the passing of traditions and sharing of stories of involvement of ancestors in influencing the nation’s history.
 However, most of it happens in the classrooms of the country.
 Such learning from classrooms becomes extremely important as more and more of the population of a jurisdiction becomes international and immigrant in nature, just as it is happening in Fairfax county.
 This is a huge challenge that FCPS need to address now.